-Cornell Plantations is an area of great natural beauty that includes an arboretum, a botanic garden, and natural areas--all of which are part of Cornell University.
+Cornell Botanic Gardens is an area of great natural beauty that includes an arboretum, a botanic garden, and natural areas--all of which are part of Cornell University.

 Our 25-acre botanical garden features 14 specialty gardens, including herbs, flowers, heritage vegetables, international crops, rock garden plants, rhododendrons, peonies, perennials, ornamental grasses, ground covers, and plants with winter interest.